-For this challenge, the Pharma Women's Healthcare business unit and its products as well as countries classified as LMICs by the World Bank have been taken into scope.
+For this challenge, the Pharma Women's Healthcare business unit and its products as well as countries classified as LMIC by the World Bank have been taken into scope.

-The interventions from Bayer to satisfy women's need for modern contraception can be categorized into two channels:
+The interventions from Bayer to satisfy women's need for modern contraception can be categorized into three channels:

-- product supply with - local country contributions, which provide women with Bayer contraceptive products via local commercial channels in a country; - global headquarters contributions, which provide women with Bayer contraceptive products via global reproductive health programs, national governmental tender or multi-national distribution contracts with social marketing organizations as direct sales from Pharma Headquarters; - Partnership channel, which refers to counts in women in LMIC using modern contraception as a result of family planning campaigns supported by Bayer via partnerships.
+- local country contributions, which provide women with Bayer contraceptive products via local commercial channels in a country; - global headquarters contributions, which provide women with Bayer contraceptive products via global reproductive health programs, national governmental tender or multinational distribution contracts with social marketing organizations as direct sales from Pharma Headquarters; - partnerships channel, which refers to counts in women in LMIC using modern contraception as a result of family planning campaigns supported by Bayer via partnerships.

-In the KPI derivation of 2019 and 2020, we have only considered data from the local country contributions and the global headquarters contributions (Product Supply).
-In 2021, Bayer established the Partnership channel and its contribution to the target is incorporated into the calculation of the PH Lead KPI.
+In the KPI derivation of 2019 and 2020, we have only considered data from the local country contributions and the global headquarters contributions, since the partnership channels will only be incorporated in near future.